cftgithub/GifTastic/README.md

 ## Features:
 * Category buttons allowing users to click on pre-selected categories to display gifs.
 * An input section allowing users to add additional categories.
+* A Rating filter to control the highest rating to be displayed.
 * 5 random gifs are displayed each time a category button is clicked.
 Each click will add images to the page.
 Previously displayed images will not be overwritten.
 * The title and rating of each gif is displayed below the gif image.
 * Clicking the image will change the image from "still" to "animate", and vice versa.